ankush/ankush.dev/content/posts/microbenchmarking-considered-useful.md

 external_url: "https://frappe.io/blog/engineering/microbenchmarks-considered-useful"
 ---

-> "Gosh darn it, you're not worried about microseconds... if you're using JavaScript and the next thing out of your mouth is 'I'm worried about microseconds', don't use JavaScript"
+> "Gosh darn it, you're not worried about microseconds... if you're using JavaScript and the next thing out of your mouth is "I'm worried about microseconds", don't use JavaScript!"
 >
 > -- [ThePrimeGen](https://www.youtube.com/shorts/4OoqBk3nhyY) (Professional YouTuber/Yapper)  [0]

-Last month I started the practice of [Performance Engineering](https://github.com/frappe/caffeine) at Frappe with the singular goal of *improving performance of everything by 2x* (we'll revisit what this means later).
-I saw that Prime clip that while I was working on microbenchmarks that measured small Python operations in microseconds or even nanoseconds.
+Last month I started the practice of [Performance Engineering](https://github.com/frappe/caffeine) at Frappe with the singular goal of *improving the performance of everything by 2x*.
+I saw that Prime clip while I was working on microbenchmarks that measured small Python operations in microseconds or even nanoseconds.
 So I felt obliged to counter this sentiment.

-It's not unique to Prime, it's a common sentiment on the web that microbenchmarks are not truthful and often meaningless.
+That sentiment is not unique to Prime, it's a common sentiment on the web that microbenchmarks are not truthful and often [meaningless](https://x.com/BenjDicken/status/1861072804239847914).
 Before we dissect the usefulness of microbenchmarks, let's first understand some basics of microbenchmarking.

 ### What is microbenchmarking?